Docs

 • Encrypted state.
 Local agent state is encrypted with the key provided during setup.

-• Tear down at any time. alien-deploy down removes all managed resources.
+• Tear down at any time.
+Uninstalling the Helm release (or running the CLI's destroy) removes all managed resources.

 On this page